At a glance: The best Drakensberg hiking trails

 Parking and trailhead: Rorke’s Drift Museum—see it on Google Maps

-Several companies offer multi-day Battlefields tours that covers several historical sites, museums, and guided walks.
+Several companies offer multi-day Battlefields tours that covers several historical sites, museums, and guided hikes.
 But that’s not what you’re here for.

 River crossing near Rorke’s Drift